Precise Quantum Chemistry calculations with few Slater Determinants: Discussion

-The computational bottleneck of our method is the memory needed to densely store the $\mathcal H$ and $\mathcal S$ matrices used to solve the generalized eigenvalue problem.
-However, as matrix-vector products with $\mathcal H$ and $\mathcal S$ can be computed efficiently, iterative solvers could be used instead.
-Alternatively, with a similar formalism, we could optimize a subset of all the determinants at each step, or optimize determinants that share some orbitals, which could also be useful to enforce symmetries and further decrease spin contamination.
-The efficiently contractable formulae \cref{eq:contraction_part1,eq:contraction_part2b} naturally admit tensor decompositions of the Hamiltonian~\cite{ Peng2017_tensor_decomp_for_cc, Lee2021_tensor_hyper_contraction} with the potential to further reduce the computational scaling in $\norb$ for computing the $\mathcal H$ matrix.
-A more physical limitation of the method is size inconsistency at fixed number of determinants: in order to have the same accuracy on a system consisting of two non-interacting parts, the number of determinants should be higher than the number of determinants used in each subsystem, as we show in \cref{appendix:sizeconsistency}.
+The computational bottleneck of the current version of EIDOS is the memory needed to densely store the matrices defining the quadratic forms for the average value of the energy (see Methods Section).
+However, iterative solvers could be used instead.
+Alternatively, with a similar formalism, we could optimize a subset of all the determinants at each step, or perform symmetry projection~\cite{Scuseria2011,JimnezHoyos2013}.
+The efficiently contractable formulae (\cref{eq:contraction_part1,eq:contraction_part2b} in the Methods section) naturally admit tensor decompositions of the Hamiltonian~\cite{Hohenstein2012_tensor_hypercontraction_1,Peng2017_tensor_decomp_for_cc_double_factorization} with the potential to further reduce the computational scaling in $\norb$.
+A more physical limitation of the method is size inconsistency at fixed number of determinants: in order to have the same accuracy on a system consisting of two non-interacting parts, the number of determinants should be higher than the number of determinants used in each subsystem, as we show in \externalcref{sup-sizeconsistency}.
 Another limitation is the inability of sums of Slater Determinants to represent the cusp of the wave function in the continuum limit.
 As discussed in the Results section, we conjecture that this is responsible for the linear increase of the number of determinants with the number of basis set orbitals, for fixed precision {\it in a given basis set}, even if the overall accuracy is increasing with larger basis set when compared to the infinite-basis-set limit.
 The wave-function cusp could be directly imposed by adding a Jastrow factor to the optimized Slater determinants, and further optimizing it with VMC.